codebar/tutorials/html/lesson5/tutorial.md

 }
 ```

 This doesn't seem to work.
-Wrap the content below in a `div` with the id `container` and change the position, dimensions and the display attribute.
+Wrap the rest of the content below the `left-bar` in a new `div` with the id `container`.
+We'll then use the following css to change the position, dimensions and the display attribute.

 ```css
 #container {